nhathuy7996/Server-Nodejs-Template/README.md

-# Unity WebGL Game Server
+# Game Server

-A comprehensive game server template for Unity WebGL games with Telegram Mini Apps integration, built with Express.js, Socket.IO, and TypeScript.
+A comprehensive game server template , built with Express.js, Socket.IO, and TypeScript.
 This server provides real-time multiplayer functionality, JWT authentication, and Discord integration.

 ## 📋 Table of Contents